rsnyder/spartina/_posts/2025-11-01-why_notebooklm.md

 - Includes analytics and conversation tracking

 **Cons:**
-- Monthly subscription required (starts around $40/month for meaningful usage and quickly ramps up)
+- Monthly subscription required (starts around $40/month for meaningful usage and quickly ramps up with usage)
 - Limited control over the retrieval and response logic
 - Citations exist but are less prominent than I wanted
 - Felt like a black box—hard to understand *why* it gave certain answers